The first thing I had to do was determine my topic.

 This entire process of choosing a topic is too much to explain here, so it’s available in my free mini course, which you’ll hear about later.

-Long story short, I landed on the idea of a website to help felons get jobs.
+Long story short, I landed on the idea of a website to help people find a job.

 And now you’re probably wondering…..what?
 Why?

-Well, my dad remarried and his new wife had an adult son who had been incarcerated.
+Well, my dad remarried and his new wife had an adult son who had a VERY difficult time getting a job because of a certain handicap he had.

-Truth is, he was a VERY nice guy, but COULD NOT get a job for the life of him because of his felony.
+Truth is, he was a VERY nice guy, but COULD NOT get a job for the life of him because of his handicap.

 My thought was….